Management of Resource at the Network Edge for Federated Learning: Federated Learning

 \item \textit{Massive Distribution}: it is possible that the number of clients participating in the federated training be significantly larger than the average number of training samples per client.

 \item \textit{Connectivity}: in FL, client devices are frequently offline or have limited connectivity in FL.
-The selection of clients to participate in the federated training might consider the connection quality conditions (e.g., local time zone, device being charged or not, etc). \end{itemize}
+The selection of clients to participate in the federated training might consider the connection quality conditions (e.g., local time zone and the device being charged) \end{itemize}

-Since the client must send updated model parameters to the server in a typical round, with large models, this step is likely to become a bottleneck for computation, especially when network connections are unreliable.
-The main challenges that affect the execution of FL at the edge involves the optimization of resource usage and communication, with a trade-off between frequent model updates and network utilization.
+Since clients send updated model parameters to the server in a typical round with large models, this step will likely to become a bottleneck for computation, especially when network connections are unreliable.
+The main challenges that affect the execution of FL at the edge involve the optimization of resource usage and communication, with a trade-off between frequent model updates and network utilization.
 The communication issue is a consequence of the need for processing until the learning model converges.